Hypnobabies Helps First Time Mom have a Magical Birth!

 The midwives didn’t touch our baby until 20 min after she was born.
 At 6:27pm I supported her head with my hand as she crowned, and her father caught her and passed her to me.
 I was so elated that it wasn’t until my sister’s inquiring that I looked at her sex.

-I honestly believe that it was my support network and relaxation techniques that allowed my labour to progress in just over 5 hours.
+I honestly believe that it was my support network and hypnosis techniques that allowed my birthing time to progress in just over 5 hours.
 I remained composed and in charge despite my midwives absence.
 The birth of my daughter Zia May was indeed the most liberating, empowering, and proud moment of my life.

 Zia is an amazingly aware and healthy baby.
 I healed up in just days and was out and about with her right away.
 Although we weren’t strict with our Hypnobabies training, I believe that it was an amazing success!